Scholarships & Awards

 OTHER SOURCES OF FUNDING

-Graduate School Excellence Fellowships of $3,000 are awarded competitively to incoming students with high GRE/GPAs.
+Graduate School Academic Excellence Fellowships of $3,000 per year are awarded competitively to incoming students with high GRE/GPAs.

-Several Dissertation Fellowships of $5,000 are available for third year students so that they may forgo teaching and concentrate on finishing their theses.
+Several Dissertation Fellowships of up to $5,000 are available for third year students so that they may forgo teaching and concentrate on finishing their theses.

 Contests and writing awards such as the Bondurant Prize, The Ann Fisher-Wirth Bright Spirit Award, Sommerville Prize, Evans-Harrington Prize, and the D.C.
 Berry Awards are held for current students, all with prize money awards.